Jmkryng/laravel/README.md

-# Laravel 9 Boilerplate
+# Laravel 9 Boilerplate with Design Pattern
-> A Laravel Boilerplate with Repository Design Pattern
+> A Laravel Boilerplate with Repository Design Pattern and Sanctum

 ## Setup Project
 Make a copy of `.env` using the file `env.example` and then add your MySQL database credentials to establish a connection.